christinerosquist/sentry-katacoda/sentry-tutorial/step1.md

 Since you now have an application - the next step is to integrate Sentry with it!

 You need to sign up for an account at https://sentry.io/signup/ in order to use the platform.
 Once you have signed up, you can create a new Sentry project.
 When you sign up, you can choose KTH as your organization (or something else appropriate).
 The e-mail you use will by default be used for all the Sentry-notifications.
-Since you will need to switch a lot between Katacoda and Sentry, we suggest that you prepare a nice environment for that.
-For example, *open Sentry in a new window rather than a tab*.

 Once you have signed up, you can select platform for the project.
 In this tutorial we will use React.js, so please choose React as the platform you will use.
 Press *Create Project* after selecting the platform.
 After you have created your project, you can scroll up to the top of the page and press to *skip the onboarding* provided by Sentry (because you will use this tutorial instead!).
 You can leave the Sentry-page now, since *your first Sentry-project is created*, and you can continue exploring this tutorial!